 2. Wires & Cables

 UHMW fluoropolymer insulation protection cables are extremely popular in the wires & cables industry.
-It contains a certain amount of ECTFE and is chemically resistant to chlorine, sulfuric acid, and hydrochloric acid.
-The UHMW jacketing on the cable provides great mechanical and pliable strength during installation as well as operations.
+It contains some ECTFE and is chemically resistant to chlorine, sulfuric acid, and hydrochloric acid.
+The UHMW jacketing on the cable provides excellent mechanical and pliable strength during installation and operations.

 Ultra-high molecular weight polyethylene is heavily utilized in manufacturing PVC windows and doors because of the heat-withstanding capability of PVC-based materials.
 It is also used in various PVC shape profiles to be “bent” or shared around a template.

-The initial attempt was high unsuccessful, but some early success was seen n the 1990s after the improvement in the development of highly cross-linked UHMW.
+The initial attempt was highly unsuccessful, but some early success was seen in the 1990s after the improvement in the development of highly cross-linked UHMW.

 Today highly cross-linked UHMW material has become mainstream in clinical hip replacement, at least in developed countries.
-In the past decade, a trend has been picking pace, and that is the use of fibers for sutures.
+A trend has been picking pace in the past decade: using fibers for sutures.
 The sutures are flatter than conventionally used sutures made from polyester and poly-blends, making their application in the medical industry easier.

 5. Marine Infrastructure

 UHMW is used for manufacturing the mooring of ships and floating structures.
 The UHMW forms good contact between the floating structure and the field one.
 The features such as wear resistance, which is better than steel, impact resistance, similar to steel, and self-lubrication, make it ideal for applications in facing berthing structures.

 History and Development of UHMW Plastics